GPlates/gplates-web-service/docker/README.md

 ## 👉 Run docker container in production env

 - see the section above "**Keep the database data on host computer**"
-- edit file ".env" accordinglt
+- edit file ".env" accordingly
 - The server is running at http://your-ip-address:18000.
 You may need to do some http requests redirection work.

 You can try "--network host" argument.
 The command below will start a server listening on the 80 port of the host computer.